initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 &nbsp;
-## JWT Authentication in Spring Security
+## JWT Authentication with Spring Security
 In order to implement it, we would require the following components —

 - **Authentication server** - we will use [Keycloak](https://www.keycloak.org/getting-started).
 It supports Oauth2.0.